alan345/TER/README.md

 CREATE DATABASE ter;
 ```

-- Update the [file](https://github.com/alan345/TER/blob/main/shared/env.ts) `env.ts` with with your database credentials
+- Update the [file](https://github.com/alan345/TER/blob/main/.env) `.env` with with your database credentials
 - Run in the terminal In the root directory:

 ```bash